Uwi0/Oakane/README.md

 Oakane is a cross-platform finance app built using Kotlin Multiplatform with Jetpack Compose for Android and SwiftUI for iOS.
 The name "Oakane" comes from a mix of "oak", symbolizing growth, and "okane", which means money in Japanese.

+⚒️ This repository is my playground where I experiment with different ideas and concepts.
+Expect there to be bugs and unfinished features from time to time.
+Enjoy the journey!

 Img Source: https://www.pixiv.net/en/users/6567678